Accessibility Audit for Subsidy Check

 It is an HTML element, so the title is placed on the "parent" page.
 A correct title is present on all embed URLs.

-2.4.3 Focus Order (Level A)Fail
+2.4.3 Focus Order (Level A)Pass

 Description